 5. Mindworkzz.com, and some more

 Ans.
 Quantitative Ability Section is a combination of majorly simple concepts merger with advanced mathematics.
 List out the topics and also sub topics.
 Start with easy questions from any of the section.
-In the beginning, don't focus on time management...after first hour of practice, average your each question time in each day, try and reduce 20 % of time for next question practice hour.
+In the beginning, don't focus on time management...after the first hour of practice, average your each question time in each day, try and reduce 20% of the time for next question practice hour.
 Do this until you reach the appropriate threshold time point.

 Ans.For simple and basic questions- TMH's How to prepare for the data interpretation and logical reasoning for the CAT 3rd Edition by Arun Sharma

 For advanced approach- The Pearson Guide to Data Interpretation and Logical Reasoning for the CAT (With CD) by Nishit K. Sinha Publisher: Pearson